youssefchaouachiiii/zuckcannon-v1-pub/README.md

 # ZuckCannon v1.0

-ZuckCannon is a powerful web application for managing and deploying Meta (Facebook) advertising campaigns.
-It provides an intuitive interface for browsing ad accounts, campaigns, ad sets, and creative assets while integrating with Facebook's Marketing API and Google Drive for media storage.
+ZuckCannon is a web application for managing and deploying Meta advertising campaigns.

-## Features

-- **Facebook Integration**: Browse and manage ad accounts, campaigns, ad sets, and ads
-- **Creative Library**: Upload, organize, and manage creative assets (images/videos)
-- **Batch Operations**: Create multiple ads at once with different creative combinations
-- **Google Drive Integration**: Automatic backup of creative assets to Google Drive
-- **Multi-user Support**: Secure authentication system with session management
-- **Real-time Updates**: Pull latest data from Facebook Marketing API
-- **Media Processing**: Automatic video thumbnail generation using FFmpeg

 ## Prerequisites